The Anterior Approach to Hip Replacement

 The hip joint is one of the most important joints in the human body, as it allows us to walk, run, and jump.
 The hips bear the body’s weight and withstand the force of the strong muscles of the hip and leg.
 The hip joint is also one of our most flexible joints, with a greater range of motion than any other joint in the body except for the shoulder.
 Disease or injury can disrupt the normal functioning of the joint, which can result in hip pain, muscle weakness, and limited movement.

-Marina Del Rey Hospital is committed to minimally invasive surgical techniques and advanced technology.
+Cedars-Sinai Marina del Rey Hospital is committed to minimally invasive surgical techniques and advanced technology.
 When surgery for the hip is required, we offer an innovative surgical approach called anterior hip surgery.

 Not all hip conditions require surgery.
 Many hip conditions can be successfully treated with simple measures such as rehabilitation exercises, while other injuries require surgery to correct.
 Doctors typically recommend hip replacement once hip pain or discomfort begins to interfere with the ability to perform daily activities, like walking or climbing stairs.